alvarotrigo/fullPage.js/README.md

 - `animateAnchor`: (default `true`) Defines whether the load of the site when given an anchor (#) will scroll with animation to its destination or will directly load on the given section.

-- `menu`: (default `false`) A selector can be used to specify the menu to link with the slides.
-This way the scrolling of the slides will activate the corresponding element in the menu using the class `active`.
+- `menu`: (default `false`) A selector can be used to specify the menu to link with the sections.
+This way the scrolling of the sections will activate the corresponding element in the menu using the class `active`.
 This won't generate a menu but will just add the `active` class to the element in the given menu with the corresponding anchor links.
-In order to link the elements of the menu with the slides, an HTML 5 data-tag (`data-menuanchor`) will be needed to use with the same anchor links as used within the sections.
+In order to link the elements of the menu with the sections, an HTML 5 data-tag (`data-menuanchor`) will be needed to use with the same anchor links as used within the sections.
 Example:
 ```html
 <ul id="myMenu">
     <li data-menuanchor="firstPage" class="active"><a href="#firstPage">First section</a></li>